-Author's Perspective: There are hundreds of scams, but, there are two scams on the Internet that seem to be the most prolific -- health/diabetes-related scams and financial/business-related scams.
+Author's Perspective: There are hundreds of scams, but, there are two scams on the Internet that seem to be the most prolific and profitable -- health/diabetes-related scams and financial/business-related scams.

 Why?
 Because health problems and financial problems are the two major problems that most of us will face at some point in our lives.